aldew5/Comp-Bot/README.md

 # Comp-Bot
 A Discord bot that gives you a random compliment.
-This bot was written in JavaScript.

 # Usage
 <ul>